Medical Assistant (AAS)

 • There are no evening or online Radiology courses available.

-• The program is based on 40 hours per week, classes are held at the Superstition Mountain Campus and clinical practicums are held at affiliated hospitals in the valley.
+• Classes are held at the Superstition Mountain Campus and clinical practicums are held at affiliated hospitals in the valley.

 • Students are required to complete approximately 1800 practicum hours within the 2 years.